 For this study, a total of twelve (12) out of the fifteen (15) agricultural research institute in Nigeria were used.
 This researcher earlier used three (3) of them, which were selected at random for pilot study hence they were not part of the main study.
 The researcher used all the remaining twelve (12) Institutes for the study.
-This is in line with Tuckman (1980) who said that "the whole population of a universe would give more weight to the study population that is too small".
+This is in line with Tuckman (2010) who said that "the whole population of a universe would give more weight to the study population that is too small".
 To draw the sample of respondents, purposive sampling technique was adopted to select six (6) principal officers, and one (1) head of library in each of the twelve institutes.
-This method is supported by Ejifugha (1998) that purposive sampling is a sample selected by a researcher based on his/her judgment of what is suitable or not suitable for the study; or who should be selected for the study.
+This method is supported by Ejifugha (2018) that purposive sampling is a sample selected by a researcher based on his/her judgment of what is suitable or not suitable for the study; or who should be selected for the study.
 Thus, in all, eighty-four (84) respondents were selected from the twelve (12) agricultural research institutes for this study.
-Table 2 shows the breakdown of the sample of the population.